 We weren’t sure just how worthwhile an RV Warranty would be when we got ours, but 2015 would have been an extremely expensive year for us without it.
 It’s bad enough to be stuck on the side of the road.
 But having to pay through the nose for the nasty surprise of a major repair makes the ordeal even worse.

-Wholesale Warranties loves our repair stories, and they have offered our readers a $50 discount on an RV warranty if you mention our website, Roads Less Traveled, when you set it up.
+Wholesale Warranties loves our repair stories, and they have offered our readers a $50 discount on their RV warranty (for a trailer or motorhome) if you mention our website, Roads Less Traveled, when you set it up.
 The discount will come off the quoted price at the time of purchase (remind them before you sign if you don’t see it — it’s not automated!!).
 Here is the link to get a quote for a warranty on your particular RV:

 Articles Related to Finances in the RV Lifestyle: